Administer security policy settings

 The Security Policy Wizard configures services and network security based on the server's role, as well as configures auditing and registry settings.

-For more information about SCW, including procedures, see the Security Configuration Wizard.
+For more information about SCW, including procedures, see Security Configuration Wizard.

-The Security Configuration Manager tool set allows you to create, apply, and edit the security for your local computer, organizational unit, or domain.
+The Security Configuration Manager tool set allows you to create, apply, and edit the security for your local device, organizational unit, or domain.

 For procedures on how to use the Security Configuration Manager, see Security Configuration Manager.

 The following table lists the features of the Security Configuration Manager.

 |Security Configuration and Analysis||Defines a security policy in a template.
 These templates can be applied to Group Policy or to your local computer.|